robenkleene/mash.vim/README.md

 (Bangers &) Mash is a Vim plugin that mashes together existing Vim functionality with shell commands.

+All the commands start with `B`, the `B` prefix was chosen because the `!` to run a shell command in Vim is called a bang, and it also happens to be the same as the first letter of Bash, the most popular shell.

 A couple of general advantages of the Mash approach when compared to other existing solutions to the same problems:

 1. **Flexibility:** For example, [`pbpaste`](https://ss64.com/mac/pbpaste.html) on macOS outputs the clipboard contents, so with `:Bgrep pbpaste` Vim will parse `grep` output from the clipboard (e.g., the built-in `:grep` command with the `'grepprg'` variable make this more difficult).